Fiji Travel Information

 A popular excursion for visitors to Fiji is a visit to one of the traditional villages.
 Guests in villages should show respect and avoid wearing hats, as they are a sign of disrespect, and remove shoes before entering a house.
 When visiting a village it is customary to present a gift of kava (the national drink).
 Avoid overly praising an object, as Fijians will feel obliged to give it as a gift.
 Pointing is considered rude and touching of another's head is a local taboo, often receiving some shocked stares from the locals.

-Fiji is a predominately Christian nation and is typically conservative.
+Fijians are usually either Christian or Hindu and typically conservative.
 Don't be surprised to find businesses closed on a Sunday.
 Homosexual acts conducted in private between consenting adults were legalised in 2010.
 However, radical shifts in leadership may change the status of LGBT rights in the country.

 Business is relatively casual in Fiji.
 Only for very formal meetings would suits need to be worn, otherwise a fairly casual, but neat approach to dress is taken.
 Fijians prefer using first names as opposed to titles.
 Patience is necessary as meetings rarely start at scheduled times, but as Western business influence has increased in Fiji this is not always the case anymore.
 Business hours are generally from 9am to 5pm, Monday to Friday.
 Kava (the national drink) may be presented as a customary offering and alcohol is often consumed at business gatherings.